-Netherlands can also succomb to heat stroke very easily so also plan to locate the cage in an area where it will have shade from direct sun, and put a frozen two-liter bottle of water in the cage on hotter days to help cool the environment.
+Netherlands can also succumb to heat stroke very easily so also plan to locate the cage in an area where it will have shade from direct sun, and put a frozen two-liter bottle of water in the cage on hotter days to help cool the environment.
 Check and refresh your pet's water bottle several times a day.

 According to the House Rabbit Society, a rabbit's diet should consist of pellets, fresh hay, clean water, and fresh vegetables.
 However, that diet varies by age, so it's crucial to feed age-appropriate foods in order to avoid stressing your pet's digestive system.

-Birth to Four Months
+Feeding a Netherland Dwarf Rabbit Baby Birth to Four Months

 A Netherland kit nurses from his mother for his first three weeks of life.
 By 4 weeks old, he can begin nibbling small amounts of alfalfa pellets, as well as a bit of loose alfalfa.
 By about seven weeks of age, he will wean from his mother and be able to survive on pellets, loose alfalfa, and water until his digestive system has matured enough to begin introducing vegetables and greens.

-Four to Seven Months
+Feeding at Four to Seven Months

 At this age, you can begin introducing a small amount of vegetables into your pet's diet, but it's important to only introduce one type of vegetable at a time.
 Only offer about a teaspoon's worth so you don't upset his digestive system.
 A little Netherland's digestive tract, like all rabbits, is quite delicate, and sudden changes can lead to diarrhea and, in the worst case scenario, death.